 Use truncation (*) to retrieve multiple versions of a word; for example:

 Here are other examples using OR and truncation:

-(teen* OR adolescent*) AND (heroin OR smoking OR marijuana OR drug abuse)
+(teen* OR adolescent*) AND (heroin OR marijuana OR drug abuse)

 (child* OR teen*) AND (ADHD or attention deficit hyperactivity disorder) AND (medication or Ritalin or Methylphenidate)